oschrenk/notes/java+jsf.markdown

 ## Scopes

 - _Application_ Managed Bean will be created once for the VM.
 All users share the same object.
 Good for configuration parameters
-- _Session_ Managed Beanwill be created for each HTTP session.
+- _Session_ Managed Bean will be created for each HTTP session.
 - _Request_ Objects live only the time of the request.
 For the next request a new object will be created.
 If possible objects should live in the request scope as too much objects in the session are unwieldy.
 	- _None_ Not really a scope.
 Very short lifetime.
 Object will be created for each call () e.g. a method call).
 After that it goes to garbage collection.
 Used very little in practice